Healthcare

 Read More

-GDA-201 is a NAM-enabled NK cell therapy candidate.
-The study of the cryopreserved formulation of GDA-201 is currently open to enrollment at Henry Ford Cancer Institute (Detroit, MI) and the Masonic Cancer Center at the University of Minnesota, and additional sites will be added in the coming months.
+GDA-201 is an enhanced and expanded intrinsic NK cell therapy candidate.
+The study of the cryopreserved formulation of GDA-201 is currently open to enrollment at Henry Ford Cancer Institute (Detroit, MI), the Masonic Cancer Center at the University of Minnesota, Mayo Clinic Jacksonville (FL), Cardinal Bernardin Cancer Center at Loyola University (MD), Dana-Farber/Mass General Brigham Cancer Care (MA) and Memorial Sloan Kettering Cancer Center (NY).
 The Phase 1 portion of the study is designed to evaluate the safety of GDA-201 in patients with follicular lymphoma (FL), diffuse large B-cell lymphoma (DLBCL)/high grade B-cell lymphoma (HGBCL), marginal zone lymphoma or mantle cell lymphoma.
 The Phase 2 expansion phase is designed to evaluate the safety and efficacy of GDA-201 in two patient cohorts, FL and DLBCL/HGBCL.
 The study will include patients who have relapsed or refractory lymphoma after at least two prior treatments.
-For more information about the study, please visit www.clinicaltrials.gov (NCT03019666).
+For more information about the study, please visit www.clinicaltrials.gov (NCT05296525).

-GDA-201 has been evaluated in a Phase 1 investigator-led study in patients with refractory non-Hodgkin lymphoma (NHL) and multiple myeloma, demonstrating that GDA-201 generally was well tolerated in 35 patients.
+GDA-201 has been evaluated in a Phase 1 investigator-led study in patients with refractory non-Hodgkin lymphoma (NHL) and multiple myeloma and demonstrated that GDA-201 generally was well tolerated in 35 patients.
 Of the 19 patients with NHL, 13 complete responses and one partial response were observed (CRR = 68%, ORR = 74%).
 No dose-limiting toxicities were observed.
+The most common grade 3/4 adverse events were neutropenia and thrombocytopenia, febrile neutropenia (n=2), increased creatinine, hyponatremia and pulmonary edema; all events were transient.

-Two-year follow up data in the same Phase 1 study demonstrated an overall survival rate of 78% at two years, with a median duration response of 16 months (Bachanova, et al. ASH 2021.
+In two-year follow up data in the same Phase 1 study, an overall survival rate of 78% at two years with a median duration response of 16 months was observed (Bachanova, et al. ASH 2021.
 Abstract #3854).

 GRANTS & SPONSORSHIPS

-Gamida Cell is proud to work with the scientific community to advance research that aligns with our mission of delivering curative new treatments for patients with cancer and other serious diseases.
+Gamida Cell is proud to work with the scientific community to advance research that aligns with our mission of delivering curative new treatments for patients with cancer.
 For more information about Gamida Cell medical education grants and sponsorships, please contact us.

 Contact Us